Judicial review

 The defendant can do call of the decision refusing the amendment in the 24 hours from the notification of the refusal.

-The call is made by a statement with the Registrar of the Tribunal which made the decision.
+The call is made by a statement with the Clerk of the JLD who made the decision.

 Accused

-The application shall be made by declaration to of the Registrar of the Chamber of Investigation by the defendant or his lawyer.
+The accused or his or her lawyer must make the request by declaration to of the Registrar of the Chamber of Investigation.

-When the accused or his lawyer does not reside within the jurisdiction of the Court of Appeal, the request may be made by registered letter with notice of receipt.
+Where the accused or his lawyer does not reside within the jurisdiction of the Court of Appeal, the request can be made by registered letter with notice of receipt.

 The accused may appeal of the decision refusing the amendment by a declaration to the Registrar of the chamber of investigation.